-Bright and early (before sun-up) this morning, we communicated with the other seventeen loopers who were either tied up on the barge with us, or in a nearby anchorage, and devised a strategy to get us all through the LaGrange Lock before it closed for repairs.
+Before sunrise this morning we communicated by VHF radio with the other seventeen loopers tied up near us on Logsdon Tug Service barges or in a nearby anchorage, and devised a strategy to get us all through the LaGrange Lock today before it closed for scheduled repairs.
 If we didn’t make it through the only southbound lockage of the day, we’d be enjoying the bustling metropolis of Beardstown for another day, so we were determined!

 Well….we made it through!
 And in a very orderly fashion (it was amazing, actually) we loaded the lock, rafting three boats across, for the 4 foot drop.
 You make great friends in the locks because you’re close enough to visit on the “ride” down.
-Since there were lots and lots of lock workers on-site today for the repair, we were able to share some snacks as our thanks for the lockage….we threw candy and cookies up to the guys and one said “it’s like a parade!”
-And, with that many boats, it was a parade!
+There were many workmen on-site today for lock repairs, and the Loopers tossed candy and cookies up to them.
+One worker laughed and said “it’s like a parade!”
+With that many boats, it was a parade!
 Thanks to my friend Susan who taught me years ago to always be prepared with snacks!

-On our way to dinner across the street from the marina, Rick wanted to see if we could find Mike Kohlmiller, the “Ambassador of Grafton” who Rick met with Captain Danny Meadows on the May 2019 trip when Danny and Rick delivered R&R from Nashville to Holland.
-We walked into a new restaurant and asked the bartender if he knew Mike Kohlmiller.
+On our way to dinner across the street from the marina, Rick wanted to find Mike Kohlmiller, the unofficial “Ambassador of Grafton” who Rick met with Captain Danny Meadows on their May 2019 trip when Danny and Rick delivered R&R from Nashville to Holland.
+We walked into a restaurant and asked the bartender if he knew Mike Kohlmiller.
 From across the room, someone said “I am Mike Kohlmiller!”
 And we have the picture to prove it!
 It was a fun reunion.